 - Sympathetic manipulation of some kind is beneficial.

-Most disagreement centres on the sequence and timing of treatment and hand surgeons will each have developed their own regimes to treat this condition.
+Most disagreement centres on the sequence and timing of treatment as well as different approaches by various specialties (Pain Specialists, Anaesthetists, Psychologists, Orthopaedic Surgeons, Plastic Surgeons all).
+Hand surgeons will each have developed their own regimes based on the generally accepted principles, to treat this condition.
 In my practice, I generally aim to diagnose the condition very early and all members of my team are constantly alert to the possibility.
 At these early stages (a few days post injury) oral therapy with a drug such as Amitriptyline, for a minimal period of three weeks and a diminution of physical stress (including modification of physiotherapy) will frequently abort the condition virtually completely.

 Those in whom the initial presentation has been missed, or who do not respond to this initial agent, move on to the next level, and my choice would be the use of interferential treatment and/or TNS to abolish pain.
 If these modalities relieve pain but the stiffness persists a vigorous physiotherapy programme including sequential splintage, is instituted.
 In some cases this will include stress loading of the hand, serial splintage, alternating between flexion and extension, and mirror therapy.
 In all severe/advanced cases I would prefer also to include therapy by a psychologist.
 Psychological support and encouragement, specialised or general, is a useful part of treatment at any stage, if it is available, since the condition can be slow to respond and consequently demoralising.
 It is an essential part of treatment that all concerned maintain a positive attitude to the possibility of total recovery.
 Nevertheless the large majority of, but unfortunately not all, patients with the condition detected early and treated appropriately, will make a total recovery.